yybd/mpd2mqtt/README.md

     systemctl status mpd2mqtt

+# mqtt client publisher & subscribe

-You can change the payers state by, sending something to the topic music/mpd/set.
+You can change the payers state by, publisher to the topic music/mpd/set.

     {"player": "play"}
     {"player": "pause"}